rgsf2025/sqlcipher-jdbc/README.md

 1. Upgraded and tested for sqlcipher ver 4.10.0 (requires Java JDK17)
 2. Built for 64-bit versions of Windows (specifically Windows-11) and Linux

-I have tried to add the build related aspects for 64-bit Windows and Linux.
-In addition, as it has been over many years since the original sqlcipher-jdbc project was created, a short section on a few other similar projects that exist today is also added here.

 About SqlCipher
 ==================